I’ve joined the HotPatterns Secret PJ Club Sew-a-long for April 2020, during quarantine, and this is my first entry!

 I measured my ankle with a tape measure, making sure the measure was not tight around my ankles, and I used that measurement as the long side, and the short side for me was 6″.
 I drafted a cuff that was 6″ tall (folded to 3″ before sewing onto the pants.)
 You can vary this to have a wider or narrower cuff if you prefer.
 I didn’t record my ankle measurement but I’d say it was 11″ x 6″ when I cut them out.
 I have skinny ankles as you can see, but these are not tight.
 Trudy talks a lot about these being secret pajamas, that you’d be taking naps in them at this time, and this is a VERY FINE idea.
 This time that we are in, during quarantine, is hugely stressful and I’ve admitted to taking a nap (during workday) at least once, especially when I was ill with a cold (or COVID-19, who knows!)

 There are a few important waistband construction tips that I recommend that vary from the instructions.
-Full disclosure, I cannot FIND the instructions, BUT Trudy and Jeremy have done a great YouTube video here, sewing the Tailored Track Pant in it’s entirety in a video.
+Full disclosure, I cannot FIND the instructions, BUT Trudy has done a great YouTube video here, sewing the Tailored Track Pant in it’s entirety in a video.
 A fellow sewist in the HP Sewing Club on facebook did send me the waistband instructions, but they aren’t as detailed as what I’m about to give you, so:

 - When sewing the waistband, attach it to the pants flat, before inserting elastic BUT SEE #3 for very important tip